ServiceStackApps/typescript-redux/README.md

 ### Configure TypeScript

-After TypeScript's enabled you'll see an extra section added to the bottom of your **Project Properties** dialog (select project and hit `Alt + Enter`):
+After TypeScript is enabled you'll see an extra section added to the bottom of your **Project Properties** dialog (select project and hit `Alt + Enter`):

 ![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/05-configure-typescript-vs.png)

-In other Text Editors and development environments TypeScript's configuration would be maintained in a separate `tsconfig.json` file, however VS.NET instead stores its TypeScript configuration within the `.csproj` itself, where its preferences are saved.
+In other Text Editors and development environments TypeScripts configuration would be maintained in a separate `tsconfig.json` file, however VS.NET instead stores its TypeScript configuration within the `.csproj` itself, where its preferences are saved.

-In TypeScript preferences enable JSX support by changing **JSX compliation in TSX files** to **React**.
+In TypeScript preferences enable JSX support by changing **JSX compilation in TSX files** to **React**.
 You'll also want TypeScript to generate SystemJS modules by selecting the **System** radiobox under **Module system**.

 ## Install JSPM